LuisRenatoCosta/Calculator/README.md

 # Calculator
-Project to create a calculator using HTML, CSS, and JavaScript technologies.
+Project to create a calculator using HTML, CSS, and JavaScript technologies based on Fernando Leonid's JavaScript lessons.